gbechara/gcpdemos/devopsdemo1/lab.md

 terraform apply
 ```

-You can optionnally prepare your **<a href="https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/lab.md#optional-step--set-up-workstations" target="_blank">Google Workstation</a>**.
+You can optionnally prepare your **[Cloud Workstation](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/lab.md#optional-step--set-up-workstations)** instead of using Cloud Shell.

-Next steps will cover both the dev inner loop (skaffold) or trigger cloudbuild thru the git push to the main branch (for this demo).
-Cloudbuild will then build the images and create a new deploy release
+The next steps will cover the two options for building and deploying the application.
+The first option is to use Skaffold for the development inner loop, which allows for rapid iterative development.
+The second option is to trigger a Cloud Build through a git push to the main branch.
+Cloud Build will then build the images and create a new Cloud Deploy release.

 ## Set Env

-This is done either in workstation or in the cloud shell editor, for this lab we will be using cloud shell editor.
+This is done either in workstation or in the Cloud Shell editor, for this lab we will be using Cloud Shell editor.

 ```
-# skaffold run --default-repo=gcr.io/$GOOGLE_CLOUD_PROJECT_ID
-# skaffold run --default-repo=gcr.io/$GOOGLE_CLOUD_PROJECT_ID SKAFFOLD_DEFAULT_REPO
 export GOOGLE_CLOUD_PROJECT_ID=<your_project_on_google_cloud>
-export GOOGLE_CLOUD_REGION=<your_google_cloud_region>
+export GOOGLE_CLOUD_REGION=us-central1
-export GOOGLE_CLOUD_ZONE=<your_google_cloud_zone>
+export GOOGLE_CLOUD_ZONE=us-central1-a
 export SKAFFOLD_DEFAULT_REPO=$GOOGLE_CLOUD_REGION-docker.pkg.dev/$GOOGLE_CLOUD_PROJECT_ID/devopsdemo1repo
+export GOOGLE_APPLICATION_CREDENTIALS=$HOME/.config/gcloud/application_default_credentials.json
-gcloud config set project $GOOGLE_CLOUD_PROJECT_ID gcloud auth application-default login gcloud container clusters get-credentials example-cluster --zone us-central1-a --project $GOOGLE_CLOUD_PROJECT_ID
+gcloud config set project $GOOGLE_CLOUD_PROJECT_ID gcloud auth application-default login gcloud container clusters get-credentials example-cluster --zone $GOOGLE_CLOUD_ZONE --project $GOOGLE_CLOUD_PROJECT_ID
 ```

 ## Deploy the App

-Application related Inner Loop and OuterLoop
+### Frontend Inner loop

-Frontend inner loop: you can do local tests for react page, you may need to install the npm packages.
-Note that the npm experience in cloudshell is not dev ready.
-So unless you install workstation skip this step and deploy frontend on cloudrun using the skaffold file.
+You can experiment locally with your React pages, but you may need to install the npm packages.
+Note that the npm experience in Cloud Shell is not dev ready.
+So unless you are using a Cloud Workstation, you should skip this step and deploy the frontend on Cloud Run using the skaffold file.

 ```
-# In workstation if you followed the instruction you should have node installed
+# In the workstation if you followed the instruction you should have node installed
 # You may want to install it yourself temporarly until you add it the the docker image serving as template for your workstation
 # RUN curl -fsSL https://deb.nodesource.com/setup_21.x | sudo -E bash - && sudo apt-get install -y nodejs
 # or on cloud shell nvm install stable
 cd ./devopsdemo1/quotes-front/views
 # npm install
 ##### you may need to delete package-lock.json and node_modules and reinstall
-npm run start
+npm run start:dev
 ```

-Frontend inner loop: you can deploy frontend on cloudrun using the skaffold file, deployed to dev profile
+You can deploy the frontend on Cloud Run using the `skaffold.yaml` file.
+It will deploy a new revision of the dev service.

 ```
 cd ./devopsdemo1/quotes-front/
 skaffold run
 ```

+### Backend Inner loop
-Backend inner loop deployed to dev profile: you can use skaffold to deploy composite backend on on GKE.
+You can use skaffold to deploy the composite backend to the dev namespace on GKE

 ```
 cd ./devopsdemo1/quotes-back/